DanielWenxin/DanielWenxin.github.io/_posts/2021-10-23-Blog-Post-2-Wenxin-Cai.md

 		yield scrapy.Request(CrewAndCast, callback = self.parse_full_credits)

-		*This method works by first defining "Tile" as a string "fullcredits", and then we concatenate the response.url with "fullcredits".*
+		This method works by first defining "Tile" as a string "fullcredits", and then we concatenate the response.url with "fullcredits".

-		*So that we can then navigate to the Cast & Crew page.*
+		So that we can then navigate to the Cast & Crew page.

-		*Once there, the parse_full_credits(self,response) should be called, by specifying this method in the callback argument to a yielded scrapy.*
+		Once there, the parse_full_credits(self,response) should be called, by specifying this method in the callback argument to a yielded scrapy.

-#### 2. <implementation of parse_full_credits()>
+2. <implementation of parse_full_credits()>

 	def parse_full_credits(self, response):